tanevanwifferen/TangleChat/README.md

 `npm start`

 Then visit `http://localhost:5000` in your browser.
+When changing anything a configuration, it isn't reloaded automatically.
+Always press save, then reload the page.

 # Configuration:
 See app.config.js